August 15, 2013 § 5 Comments

 “Morons…” She casually walked past us and straight into the pilot’s place.
 She closed the door behind her.

 Five minutes later the plane turned a hard left and started descending.
 I went inside the cockpit and sat behind her.
-I think this was the first time I caught a glimpse of the greater view of things.
+I think this was the first time I caught a glimpse of the bigger picture of things in her life and around her.
 She signaled me to sit in the copilot’s seat.
 I put on the headphones and laid back.

 “Stand-by RX11 Oversight.”